Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (4) the law enforcement agency case number;

-(5) the State Police Laboratory case number;
+(5) the Illinois State Police Laboratory case number;

-(6) the date the evidence was received by the State
+(6) the date the evidence was received by the

-for analysis to another designated laboratory, the name of the laboratory and the date the evidence was sent to that laboratory; and
+evidence for analysis to another designated laboratory, the name of the laboratory and the date the evidence was sent to that laboratory; and

 (8) the date and description of any results or

-information regarding the analysis sent to the submitting law enforcement agency by the State Police Laboratory or any other designated laboratory.
+information regarding the analysis sent to the submitting law enforcement agency by the Illinois State Police Laboratory or any other designated laboratory.

 The LIMS shall also link multiple forensic evidence submissions pertaining to a single criminal investigation such that evidence submitted to confirm a previously reported Combined DNA Index System (CODIS) hit in a State or federal database can be linked to the initial evidence submission.
 The LIMS shall be such that the system provides ease of interoperability with law enforcement agencies for evidence submission and reporting, as well as supports expansion capabilities for future internal networking and laboratory operations.

-(b) The Department of State Police, in consultation with and subject to the approval of the Chief Procurement Officer, may procure a single contract or multiple contracts to implement the provisions of this Section.
+(b) The Illinois State Police, in consultation with and subject to the approval of the Chief Procurement Officer, may procure a single contract or multiple contracts to implement the provisions of this Section.
 A contract or contracts under this subsection are not subject to the provisions of the Illinois Procurement Code, except for Sections 20-60, 20-65, 20-70, and 20-160 and Article 50 of that Code, provided that the Chief Procurement Officer may, in writing with justification, waive any certification required under Article 50 of the Illinois Procurement Code.
 This exemption is inoperative 2 years from January 1, 2016 (the effective date of Public Act 99-352).